syneidon/wordpress-local-boilerplate/README.md

 1. edit `.env` file specifying "PROJECT_NAME" into something new, and ports if needed
+2. execute ./download_wp.sh (bash script) or download WordPress manually in this same folder
-2. just execute `docker compose up -d`
+3. execute `docker compose up -d`
-3. open http://localhost and start WP setup
+4. open http://localhost and start WP setup